 The Field Sobriety Test

 Jacob Rigney – No, there is no extra credit for it.
 In fact, just speaking personally, I would almost definitely never take them.
 You don’t have to.
 You’re unlikely to pass them sober or drunk.
 I know I am unlikely to pass them sober or drunk.
-And all I’d be doing is give them more evidence against me.
+And all I’d be doing is giving them more evidence against me.
 So I would almost certainly tell the officer that I wasn’t going to do those things.
 But people think that if they do it, then they might get to go home.
 And so they take their shot.
-But yeah, I see a lot more people fail them, then past them.
+But yeah, I see a lot more people fail them then past them.

 Kassi Rigney – And that’s something that, going back to the implied consent, you can refuse to do the field sobriety test, and there’s not a legal consequence to that.
 You can refuse them.
 What you cannot refuse to do, without legal consequences, is take the certified chemical test.
-Which is choice of the officer.
+Which is the choice of the officer.
 That’s either a breath test that you do at a police department or the drawing of your blood.
-Though the certified test is what you cannot refuse, or you’ll get a driver’s licenses suspension.
+It’s the certified test is what you cannot refuse, or you’ll get a driver’s licenses suspension.
 The field sobriety test, you can refuse.

 Teri Ulm – Is there a certain phrase you would recommend someone use to tell the cops they don’t want to do this test?
 Just to not be disrespectful to the cops and maybe work in their favor?

 Jacob Rigney – I would just say something along the lines that I’m not taking those tests.
 Or no thanks.

 Teri Ulm – Okay.
 So let’s say someone was pulled over because the cop suspected that they were intoxicated, and they took these tests, and they failed them.
 They blew in a breathalyzer, and it shows that they are under the influence of alcohol.
 What happens to that person next?
 Are the cuffed and put in the car and taken to jail?
 What happens to their car?